motis-project/motis-page/docs/install.md

 Tested on Ubuntu 18.04.

-  - **Step 1**: Install a new C++ standard library required by MOTIS.
-{% highlight bash %}
-apt install -y --no-install-recommends apt-utils software-properties-common add-apt-repository -y ppa:ubuntu-toolchain-r/test apt update apt upgrade -y
-{% endhighlight %}
-  - **Step 2**: Download the MOTIS distribution from [here](https://github.com/motis-project/motis/releases/latest/download/motis-linux-amd64.tar.bz2) and extract it.
+  - **Step 1**: Download the MOTIS distribution from [here](https://github.com/motis-project/motis/releases/latest/download/motis-linux-amd64.tar.bz2) and extract it.
 The directory structure must look exactly like the one shown on the right.
   - **Start MOTIS**: `./motis/motis` and visit [http://localhost:8080](http://localhost:8080).